SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/users-in-other-tenants.html.md

 **Subtenant/user level**

 If support user access is disabled on platform level, it may still be enabled by a subtenant user.
-This is done by clicking **Enable support user** in the **User** menu, see [User options and settings](/guides/users-guide/overview#user-settings).
+This is done by clicking **Enable support** in the **User** menu, see [User options and settings](/guides/users-guide/overview#user-settings).

 The support access is then not restricted to the user who activated it but applies to all users of the subtenant.
 This is necessary for retracing of role/right issues.

-After a user has activated support access, the menu item changes to **Disable support user**, so that the user can disable a pending support request which has been resolved actively before it expires.
+After a user has activated support access, the menu item changes to **Disable support**, so that the user can disable a pending support request which has been resolved actively before it expires.

 The duration of the active support request is configurable on platform level (default is 24 hours), see [Customizing the platform](/guides/users-guide/enterprise-edition#configuration).